Thursday, March 19, 2015

 Summary: The new moon March 20, 2015, participates in a natural trifecta of new supermoon, spring equinox and total solar eclipse.

-GOES-13 satellite captures spring equinox, March 20, 2013, with full disk image of Earth + artificially created sun image: NASA Goddard Space Flight Center (NASA Goddard Photo and Video), CC BY 2.0, via Flickr
+Earth equinoxed Wednesday, March 20, 2013, at 7:20 ET (Eastern Time); GOES-13 satellite captured the equinox, at 7:45 ET, with full disk image of Earth and artificially created sun image: NASA Goddard Space Flight Center (NASA Goddard Photo and Video), CC BY 2.0 Generic, via Flickr

 The third appearance of the new moon in 2015 occurs Friday, March 20th, at 5:59 a.m.
 Universal Coordinated Time.
 Across the Atlantic Ocean in the U.S. capital of Washington D.C., the new moon rises at 7:16 a.m.
 Eastern Daylight Time (11:16 a.m.
 UTC).